DJI-BrainHole/pineapple/Onboard-SDK-3.0/Onboard_SDK_Doc/en/GroundStationProtocol.md

 |WP_ACTION_VIDEO_STOP|3|N/A|Stop record|
 |WP_ACTION_CRAFT_YAW|4|YAW (-180~180)|Adjust the aircraft toward|
 |WP_ACTION_GIMBAL_PITCH|5|PITCH|Adjust gimbal pitch 0: head -90: look down|

+**Note: ** The controller will valid all waypoints' data together after the last one uploaded, which means if there exist at least one invalid waypoint information, the waypoint upload ACK of the last one will be with a error code.

 ## 0x03, 0x12: start/stop waypoint mission